nouriach/quote-generator/README.md

-# Chuck Norris Joke Generator
+# Chuck Norris Joke Generator, Built in React

 A project that utilises the Chuck Norris joke generator api.
-The api was founded because, apparently, "there isn’t a good repository of these jokes on the web": http://www.icndb.com/api/
+The api was founded because, apparently, "there isn’t a good repository of these jokes on the web":

+http://www.icndb.com/api/

 # Brief
 ### The Challenge consists of two main tasks:
-1. Random Joke
-When the ‘Random Joke’ button is pressed, the app fetches one random joke from the Chuck Norris server and displays the random joke on screen.
+1. When the ‘Random Joke’ button is pressed, the app fetches one random joke from the Chuck Norris server and displays the random joke on screen.

 **status: complete**